Auto Accident FAQ

 If you've been hurt in a car accident, you may not be sure what to do next.
 That's normal.
 Many people aren't sure what to do following a crash, and the process for seeking financial compensation can be very confusing.
 You have a lot of questions.
 You want answers.
 The car accident attorneys at Vaughan & Vaughan can help.

-Since our founding in 1913, we've been working with the injured in Greater Lafayette.
-Our attorneys know the impact a car accident can have on people and their families.
+Since our founding in 1913, we've been working with the injured throughout Indiana.
+Our attorneys know the impact an injury can have on people and their families.
 And our goals remain the same more than a century later.
-We help people injured in an accident get answers to their questions and justice for what happened to them.
+We help people injured in a crash get answers to their questions and justice for what happened to them.

 Our attorneys know how to build strong cases that the insurance companies have to take seriously.
-We will investigate your car accident ourselves to get the facts.
+We will investigate what happened ourselves to get the facts.
 We will gather evidence and review all documentation.
 We will interview witnesses who saw what happened.
 And if needed, we will consult with accident reconstruction experts.

-We will also determine the true amount of damages you have suffered as a result of your accident.
+We will also determine the true amount of damages you have suffered.
 Then we will fight to help you get the best possible outcome in your case.
 Many times, we are able to help you recover compensation through a negotiated settlement.
 But if the insurance company won't agree to a fair settlement, we can fight for you in court.

-Talk to the Lafayette law firm with a long history of getting results for people hurt in car accidents.
+Talk to the Indiana law firm with a long history of getting results.
 Call 765-742-0056 for a free consultation with a car accident attorney.
 We'll review the details of your case and go over your options to help you decide which one is best for you.
 We'll also answer any questions that you have.

 - Do I need a car accident lawyer?

-- Should I see a doctor after a car accident if I feel OK?
+- Should I see a doctor if I feel OK?

-- Should I tell my insurance company I've been in a car accident?
+- Should I tell my insurance company I've been in a crash?

-- Can I recover financial compensation after an accident?
+- Can I recover financial compensation for my injuries?

 - What should I do if the insurance company offers me a settlement?